cloudflare/cloudflare-docs/content/workers/wrangler/install-and-update.md

 {{<Aside type="note">}}

-Wrangler has launched a new version.
+This is an installation guide for the new version of Wrangler.
 If you previously had Wrangler 1 installed or were working on a Wrangler 1 project, refer to the [Migration guide](/workers/wrangler/migration/migrating-from-wrangler-1/).

 {{</Aside>}}